Michaelmas: Differences in number of archangels

-In the Roman Catholic Church on 29 September three Archangels are celebrated: Saint Michael, Saint Gabriel, and Saint Raphael.
-Their feasts were unified in one common day during the second half of the 20th century.
+In the Roman Catholic Church on 29 September and the Eastern Orthodox Church on 08 November three Archangels are celebrated: Saint Michael, Saint Gabriel, and Saint Raphael.
+Their feasts were unified in the Catholic Church in one common day during the second half of the 20th century.
 In the time before their feasts were: 29 September (only St Michael), 24 March for St Gabriel, and 24 October for St Raphael.

 In the Lutheran, as well as in the Anglican/Episcopalian traditions, there are three to four archangels in their calendars for the 29 September feast for St. Michael and All Angels: namely Michael (Jude 1:9) and Gabriel (Daniel 9:21), Raphael (Tobit 12:15) and sometimes Uriel (2 Esdras 4:1 and 2 Esdras 5:20).
 (Note: In traditional Protestantism, such as the Lutheran Churches, Anglican Churches and Anabaptist Churches, Daniel lies in the Old Testament and Revelation is in the New Testament.
 Tobit and 2 Esdras are intertestamental books, being a part of the Apocrypha section of the Protestant Bible that straddles the Old Testament and New Testament.)